Andrew Lincoln On The Walking Dead: ‘The Thrill Of The Fight’ Is Back

 “It’s probably the opposite of what you just witnessed,” Lincoln told Entertainment Weekly, comparing the first half of the season to the second half.
 “Certainly from Rick’s point of view.
 You see a man in action again with some of the members of his closest family.”

-But the second of Season 7 of The Walking Dead won’t be all doom and gore either
+But the second half of Season 7 of The Walking Dead won’t be all doom and gore either

 “There’s a lot more levity, if you can believe that, than you’ve ever seen before in Mr. Grimes,” Lincoln continued.